aumChauhan/MaterialUIKit/DOCUMENTATION.md

 # MUINavigationView

 `MUINavigationView` is a custom navigation view that provides a MaterialUI-styled navigation bar.
-It wraps the specified content in a visually appealing navigation bar, allowing you to create a consistent and polished look for your app's navigation.

 ## Usage